 But in Donosti there are many more women worthy of mention, some of them are hardly known and others could be written about in books, and all of them are important in their own way.

 That is why we have decided to compile 10 of them and pay them a small tribute, which we have divided into two parts.
-So without further ado, here are 5 of 10 women of San Sebastian that you should know.
+So without further ado, here are 10 women of San Sebastian that you should know.

 Gracia de Olazabal